 Search engine optimization (SEO) is your ticket to attracting customers without relying solely on ads.
 By optimizing your website and content, you can rank higher on search engines and draw in organic traffic.

-- Target the right keywords: Use tools like Google Keyword Planner or Ubersuggest to find search terms your audience is using.
+- Target the right keywords: Use tools like Google Keyword Planner or Ubersuggest to find search terms your audience uses.
 For example, a meal kit subscription might target “easy weeknight dinner ideas” or “healthy meal delivery.”

 - Optimize product pages: Include detailed descriptions, high-quality images, and relevant keywords on every page of your website.